‘General Hospital’ Spoilers: Andrew Cain’s Shocking Backstory – Kim Nero Lied To Sonny, Carly, And P6

 Before coming to Port Charles, Andrew Cain had a life that was hijacked at some point after 2003 when he fell off the radar in Kim Nero’s life.
 It seems increasingly likely that he could be Oscar’s father and Kim’s one-time soul mate.
 He was a Navy SEAL and if he was injured in action, that could be when Helena Cassadine (Constance Towers) got hold of him.
 With the last name Cain, that means Drew was adopted after Betsy Frank (Deborah Strang) abandoned him so he may lots more family somewhere out there.

 In fact, Drew might have a wife, kids, and who knows what else that he left behind.
-This missing link in all of this is the memories.
-Andre Maddox (Anthony Montgomery) is back this week and Jordan begs him to tell the truth.
+This missing link in all of this is his memory.
+Andre Maddox (Anthony Montgomery) is back this week, and Jordan begs him to tell the truth.
 So even with the fingerprints confirmed, the memory theft and implantation are critical.
-Andre comes clean this week and that should clear up the IDs, and then the fall out begins.
+Andre comes clean this week, and that should clear up the IDs, and then the fall out begins.
 Check back often for more General Hospital spoilers and news.

 "Tell them… they have the right to know!" #GH pic.twitter.com/r9XLnzTNAz